Limit shapes for the asymmetric five vertex model: Introduction

 \section{Introduction}

-A \textbf{six-vertex configuration} on $\Z^2$ is an an orientation of the edges of $\Z^2$ with the property (called the \textit{ice rule}) that each vertex has two outgoing edges and two incoming edges, as shown in Figure~\ref{fig:exampleconfiguration}.
+A \textbf{six-vertex configuration} on $\Z^2$ is an orientation of the edges of $\Z^2$ with the property (called the \textit{ice rule}) that each vertex has two outgoing edges and two incoming edges, as shown in Figure~\ref{fig:exampleconfiguration}.
 If we draw the subset of north- or west-going edges in such a configuration, then we obtain a figure in which each vertex is one of the types in Figure~\ref{fig:sixvertices}.
 This subset of edges comprises a collection of edge-disjoint, non-crossing northwest-going lattice paths.

 We associate an integer-valued function $h$, called the \textbf{height function}, to a six-vertex configuration as follows.
 We define $h$ on the set of faces of $\Z^2$.
-If $f_2$ is immediately below or to the right of $f_1$, then we require that $h(f_2) - h(f_1)$ is equal to $+1$ if the edge between $f_1$ and $f_2$ is oriented so that $f_2$ is on its right, and $-1$ otherwise.
-This condition defines $h$ uniquely up to an additive constant; note that the northwest lattice paths are the contours of $h$.
+If face $f_2$ is immediately above or to the right of $f_1$, then we require that $h(f_2) - h(f_1)$ is equal to $+1$ if the edge between $f_1$ and $f_2$ is oriented North or West, and $0$ otherwise.
+This condition defines $h$ uniquely up to an additive constant; note that the northwest lattice paths are the contours of $h$ (in other words, the paths separating consecutive values).

 Given real numbers $\eps_1, \ldots, \eps_6$ and a finite subgraph $G=(V,E)$ of $\Z^2$, we associate with each six-vertex configuration $\sigma$ on $G$ the Hamiltonian

 where $\sigma$ is regarded as a map from $V$ to $\{1,2,\ldots,6\}$ which identifies the type of each vertex.
 We define the \textbf{partition function} $Z(G) = \sum_{\sigma}\e^{-H(\sigma)}$, where the sum is over all six-vertex configurations $\sigma$.
 The \textbf{six-vertex model} on $G$ is the probability measure $\P_G$ defined by